-4.4.1 Certify by identifying and describing the payment practices below that the Lead Agency has implemented for all CCDF child care providers.

-a.
-Ensure the timeliness of payments by either (Lead Agency to implement at least one of the following):
+- 4.4.1 Certify by identifying and describing the payment practices below that the Lead Agency has implemented for all CCDF child care providers. - a.
+Ensure the timeliness of payments by either (Lead Agency to implement at least one of the following): - □ i.

-i.
 Paying prospectively prior to the delivery of services.

-ii.
+Describe the policy or procedure.
+Click or tap here to enter text. - ii.
 Paying within no more than 21 calendar days of the receipt of a complete invoice for services.
+Describe the policy or procedure.
 Local Workforce Development Boards (Boards) or Board child care contractors reimburse all providers in their local workforce development area (workforce area) on a standard weekly, biweekly, or monthly schedule as determined by the Board.
-Payment to child care providers is based on the child care authorization that is in place for the child.

-b.
-To the extent practicable, support the fixed costs of providing child care services by delinking provider payments from a child's occasional absences by: (Note: The Lead Agency is to choose at least one of the following):
+Payment to child care providers is based on the child care authorization that is in place for the child. - b.
+To the extent practicable, support the fixed costs of providing child care services by delinking provider payments from a child's occasional absences by: Note: The Lead Agency is to choose at least one of the following:

-☑ i.
+- ☑ i.
 Paying based on a child's enrollment rather than attendance.
 Describe the policy or procedure.
 TWC Chapter 809 Child Care Services rule §809.93 requires that a Board or its child care contractor reimburse a regulated provider based on a child's monthly enrollment authorization.
-Providers are reimbursed for the full authorization regardless of the child's attendance.
+Providers are reimbursed for the full authorization regardless of the child's attendance. - ii.

-ii.
 Providing full payment if a child attends at least 85 percent of the authorized time.

-iii.
+Describe the policy or procedure.
+Click or tap here to enter text. - □ iii.
 Providing full payment if a child is absent for five or fewer days in a month.

-iv.
+Describe the policy or procedure.
+Click or tap here to enter text. - □ iv.
 Use an alternative approach for which the Lead Agency provides a justification in its Plan.
 If chosen, please describe the policy or procedure and the Lead Agency's justification for this approach.

-c.
+Click or tap here to enter text. - c.
 The Lead Agency's payment practices reflect generally accepted payment practices of child care providers who serve children who do not receive CCDF subsidies.
-These payment practices must include the following two practices unless the Lead Agency provides evidence that such practices are not generally accepted in its state (658E(c)(2)(S); 98.45(I)(3)).

-i.
-Paying on a part-time or full-time basis (rather than paying for hours of service or smaller increments of time).
+These payment practices must include the following two practices unless the Lead Agency provides evidence that such practices are not generally accepted in its state (658E(c)(2)(S); 98.45(l)(3)). - Paying on a part-time or full-time basis (rather than paying for hours of service or smaller increments of time).
 Describe the policy or procedure and include a definition of the time increments (e.g., part time, full-time).

-TWC rules require payments be based on a child's enrollment authorization, which is categorized as full or part time (or blended for school-age children).
+TWC rules require payments be based on a child's enrollment authorization, which is categorized as full or part time (or blended for schoolage children).
 Payments are based on that categorization and are not based on smaller increments.
 Full-time care is from six to 12 hours of care and part-time is fewer than six hours of care.

-ii.
-Paying for reasonable mandatory registration fees that the provider charges to private-paying parents.
+Paying for reasonable mandatory registration fees that the provider charges to privatepaying parents.
+Describe the policy or procedure.